-Offered at the Metro Orlando and South Florida Campuses.
+36 Credits Offered at the Metro Orlando and South Florida Campuses.
+(This program is not admitting new students.)

 Program Description:

 The Master in Public and Non- Profit Management is a professional course of study for individuals pursuing careers in government, public service and non-profit organizations.
 Our students develop knowledge and skills in the management process in areas related to human resources; management of financial resources; organizational strategies, and the analytical techniques applied to maximizing effectiveness and efficiency in public service and in the third sector.